Silver Surfer: Early appearances

 The Silver Surfer debuted as an unplanned addition to the superhero-team comic Fantastic Four #48 (March 1966).
 The comic's writer-editor, Stan Lee, and its penciller and co-plotter, Jack Kirby, had, by the mid-1960s, developed a collaborative technique known as the "Marvel Method": the two would discuss story ideas, Kirby working from a brief synopsis to draw the individual scenes and plot details, with Lee finally adding the dialogue and captions.
 When Kirby turned in his pencil art for the story, he included a new character he and Lee had not discussed.
 As Lee recalled in 1995, "There, in the middle of the story we had so carefully worked out, was a nut on some sort of flying surfboard".
 He later expanded on this, recalling, "I thought, 'Jack, this time you've gone too far'".
 Kirby explained that the story's agreed-upon antagonist, a god-like cosmic predator of planets named Galactus, should have some sort of herald, and that he created the surfboard "because I'm tired of drawing spaceships!"
 Taken by the noble features of the new character, who turned on his master to help defend Earth, Lee overcame his initial skepticism and began adding characterization.
 The Silver Surfer soon became a key part of the unfolding story.

 Following the Surfer's debut, Lee and Kirby brought him back as a recurring guest in Fantastic Four #55–61, 72, and 74–77 (ranging Oct.
 1966 – Aug.
 1968).
 The character made his solo debut in the backup story of Fantastic Four Annual #5 (Nov.
 1967).

-The following year, Lee launched the solo title The Silver Surfer.
+Beginning in August 1968, Lee launched the solo title The Silver Surfer.
 John Buscema was penciller for the first 17 issues of the series, with Kirby returning for the 18th and final issue.
 The first seven issues, which included anthological "Tales of the Watcher" backup stories, were 72-page (with advertising), 25-cent "giants", as opposed to the typical 36-page, 12-cent comics of the time.
 Thematically, the stories dealt with the Surfer's exile on Earth and the inhumanity of man as observed by this noble yet fallen hero.
 Though short-lived, the series became known as one of Lee's most thoughtful and introspective works.

 Following his series' cancellation, the Surfer made sporadic appearances as a guest star or antagonist in such comic books as Thor, The Defenders, and Fantastic Four.
 Lee remained partial to the Surfer, even asking other writers not to use him as a general rule, and with Kirby collaborated on a seminal 1978 graphic novel starring the character, the only original story featured in the Marvel Fireside Books series.